adityapradhan202/adityapradhan202/README.md

-I'm Aditya Pradhan, and I am pursuing Btech in CSE AIML at VIT (Third Year).
+I'm Aditya Pradhan, and I am pursuing Btech in CSE AIML at VIT (Final year).

 > Ideas become clearer when you work on them!